 Please contact the office for an appointment with the Parish Priest

-Our Prayerful Condolences to the family and friends of John Vianney Rogers who passed away on Sunday, 2nd September.
-The funeral service was held in the chapel at Sivermine Village on Tuesday, 11th September, at 11am.
+Our Prayerful Condolences to the family and friends of John Vianney Rogers who passed away on Sunday, 2nd September 2018.
+The funeral service was held in the chapel at Silvermine Village on Tuesday, 11th September 2018.

 Our prayerful condolences to Jill Bowden and family on the passing of her mother, Shirley Beyleveldt, on Tuesday, 19th June.

 This year we have our Parish Mortuary List for remembering our dear deceased family and friends.